 4.1 The Customer grants a general authorization to DOWO digital to appoint third-party data centre operators, and outsourced marketing, business, engineering and customer support providers as sub-processors to support the performance of the Service.

-(a) If the Customer has a reasonable objection to any new or replacement sub-processor, it shall notify DOWO Digital of such objections in writing within ten (10) days of the notification and the parties will seek to resolve the matter in good faith.
+a) If the Customer has a reasonable objection to any new or replacement sub-processor, it shall notify DOWO Digital of such objections in writing, and the parties will seek to resolve the matter in good faith.
 If DOWO Digital is reasonably able to provide the Service to the Customer in accordance with the Main Agreement without using the sub-processor and decides in its discretion to do so, then the Customer will have no further rights under this clause 4.2 in respect of the proposed use of the sub-processor.
 If DOWO Digital requires use of the sub-processor in its discretion and is unable to satisfy the Customer as to the suitability of the sub-processor or the documentation and protections in place between DOWO Digital and the sub-processor within ninety (90) days from the Customer’s notification of objections, the Customer may within thirty (30) days following the end of the ninety (90) day period referred to above, terminate the applicable Service subscription(s) with at least thirty (30) days written notice, solely with respect to the service(s) to which the proposed new sub-processor’s processing of Personal Data relates.
 If the Customer does not provide a timely objection to any new or replacement sub-processor in accordance with this clause 4.2, the Customer will be deemed to have consented to the sub-processor and waived its right to object.
 DOWO Digital may use a new or replacement sub-processor whilst the objection procedure in this clause 4.2 is in process.

 4.3 DOWO Digital will ensure that any sub-processor it engages to provide an aspect of the Service on its behalf in connection with this DPA does so only on the basis of a written contract which imposes on such sub-processor terms substantially no less protective of Personal Data than those imposed on DOWO Digital in this DPA (the “Relevant Terms”).